 But most of the time, they grown in crooked and can negatively affect the other teeth if they are not removed.
-Wisdom teeth can come in misaligned any which way.
-They can even be impacted, meaning they are enclosed inside the soft tissue or the jawbone.
+Wisdom teeth can in misaligned.
+You can get a hard tissue impaction, or a soft tissue impaction.
+They can be impacted by the tooth in front, or by bone, or by gum.
 And sometimes they will only partially break through gum tissue, leaving an opening that invites bacteria.

 Wisdom Teeth Extraction Procedure

 Now for the part you may be worried about: the procedure.
 Here’s the step-by-step guide for what will happen during the wisdom tooth removal surgery.